cscart/docs/en/user_guide/addons/old_admin_panel/index.rst

 The responsive admin panel adapts to the size of the screen it is displayed on.
 It means that admins won't have to scroll both horizontally and vertically trying to find a control element in the admin panel while working on mobile devices.

 We first added responsive admin panel CS-Cart 4.7.3 as a [Beta] add-on.
-You could install and activate the add-on; after that the admin panel would becme responsive.
+You could install and activate the add-on; after that the admin panel would become responsive.
 In version 4.8.1 we made responsive admin panel a part of the core and the default experience in CS-Cart and Multi-Vendor.
 However, we also kept the old admin panel as an add-on for backward compatibility.

 * Those who make a fresh installation of version 4.8.1 (or upgraded to version 4.8.1 while having the **Responsive Admin Panel [Beta]** add-on active) will have the responsive admin panel by default.